BalajiKammilla/Simple-Chat-Application/README.md

 ## SIMPLE CHAT APPLICATION ##

-This Applications has the Web Socket Dependency which will provide the TCP (Transmission Control Protocol).
+1.This Applications has the Web Socket Dependency which will provide the TCP (Transmission Control Protocol).

-The Web Sockets will provide the the communications between *Server* and the *Client*
+2.The Web Sockets will provide the the communications between *Server* and the *Client*

-*Example:* The Buyer will directly communicate and buy the product with the Seller.
+*Example:* The Buyer will directly communicate and buy the product from the Seller.